Toyota Motor Europe: Manufacturing centres

 Toyota also operates a joint venture plant with Citroën and Peugeot in Valenciennes, France.

 Other facilities

 Toyota Gazoo Racing Europe - Cologne, Germany.
 Research, development and manufacturing for motor racing activities.

 Environmental activities

 In 2008, Toyota began its European sustainable plant program at two manufacturing companies in France and the United Kingdom.
 The activities are supposed to emphasize the role of nature in creating production sites that are in harmony with their natural surroundings.
 TMMF (Valenciennes, France) and TMUK (Burnaston and Deeside, UK) will ramp up efforts in Europe by serving as the industry benchmark for sustainable production of vehicles and engines.
 Each plant will pilot activities to help realize 2010 environmental targets, including a 25% reduction in water use by Toyota’s European manufacturing network.
-Successful activities will be adopted as standards by Toyota plants globally.
+Toyota intends to adapt these methods for their plants globally if successful.

 Vehicles designed by Toyota ED²

-Production cars (partially or totally designed by Toyota Europe Design Development) :
+Production cars (partially or totally designed by Toyota Europe Design Development):